salcc/Scholar-PDF-Reader-with-Annotations/README.md

 ## Support & Contributions

 For bug reports and feature suggestions, please open an issue on GitHub.
-Feel free to submit pull requests that enhance the extension.
+Feel free to also submit pull requests that enhance the extension.

 ## Disclaimer